SiViN/php-stringformatter/README.md

     $f = new FormatterIndex('{0} {1}!');
     echo $f->compile('Hello', 'world')->eol(); # Hello world!

+Instead of `FormatterIndex::compile` method You can use a
+shortcut: `FormatterIndex::c`.

 There we are using `FormatterIndex` class, so we will use indexed placeholders.
 There are defined two placeholders: `0` and `1`.
 In some cases, we can omit